AKKrozel/Body-On-Track/README.md

 ## Potential Improvements

 -finding the closest point could be sped up (bounding boxes / binary search)\
 -time progression works so that when a collision occurs, the current time step is abruptly ended and a new one is started.
 To make animations have consistant smoothness, it would be better to have a set time-step.
 This would require potentially needing to handle multiple collisions.
-This is more important if one wishes to simulate multiple objects or add user interactivity
+This is more important if one wishes to simulate multiple objects or add user interactivity\
--collision between objects could be added
+-collision between objects could be added\
-\newline
 -the track is currently set up to use a parametric equation to crate the track.
 The implimentation of object-track collision only accounts or track shapes that can be given by y=f(x)